 It is also a good idea to build a wind barrier around your outdoor unit.
 A wind barrier will block most debris and precipitation from clogging up the condenser.
 It will also reduce snow build-up on your air conditioner.

 If you decide to build a fence around your outdoor unit, make sure to leave enough distance between the outdoor unit and the fence.
 A fence too close to your unit can obstruct airflow and pose a fire risk.
 Building a fence around your HVAC unit can also reduce AC sound so you can enjoy a quiet night’s sleep.

 Ice on the HVAC unit in winter is mostly due to poor maintenance rather than the harsh weather.
 After a heavy snowfall, shovel the ice immediately.
 The longer you let it sit, the greater the chance it will block your outdoor unit.

 Whether you use a heat pump or a furnace, make sure that you change your air filters regularly.
 Dirty filters hamper airflow, leading to poor performance.
 This is even more of a problem in winters as blocked filters won’t warm your home properly, nor can your heat pump run the defrost cycle efficiently.
 If the defrost cycle cannot run properly, it will lead to ice on the outside AC unit.

 If you’re the type of person who’s always forgetting to clean the filters, a smart AC controller such as the Cielo Breez Plus or the Cielo Breez Eco is just the thing for you.
 Cielo’s smart AC controllers can keep track of air filter cleanliness.
 You can set reminders when the next clean-up is due.
 It also sends notifications if the cleaning is required earlier due to increased usage.
-Moreover, these smart devices let you set schedules, location-based triggers, smart rules, and much more to automate your home environment.
+Moreover, these smart climate control devices let you set schedules, location-based triggers, smart rules, and much more to automate your home environment.